 Like most mammals, female and male guinea pigs have natural differences.
-Both can make amazing companions when cared for properly, but the differences influences by their sex can still be impactful.
+Both can make amazing companions when cared for properly, but the different influences by their sex can still be impactful.
 Understanding the differences between male and female guinea pigs is important, especially since procedures to remove the sexual organs of guinea pigs are less common than they are for cats and dogs.

 How to Tell a Male Guinea Pig From a Female